whowechina/musec_pico/README.md

 I made this project in my personal time with no financial benefit or sponsorship.
 I will continue to improve the project.
 I have done my best to ensure that everything is accurate and functional, there's always a chance that mistakes may occur.
 I cannot be held responsible for any loss of your time or money that may result from using this open source project.
 Thank you for your understanding.

 ## About the License
 It's CC-NC.
 So DIY for yourself and for your friend, don't make money from it.
 And plagiarism that doesn’t even dare to mention the original author is not acceptable.
+Plase note that pooling orders and group buying for raw materials is acceptable.
+Selling off any leftover components without profit is also acceptable.

 If you're interested in some kind of commercial use, please contact me (Discord, QQ group, Wechat group or leave your contact in issue section).